-- Menu Press the display key.

-- Send Text Select and press OK.
+Send Text Select and press OK.

-- Fax Select and press OK.
+Fax Select and press OK.

-- Select number from the directory or enter it manually.
+Select number from the directory or enter it manually.
 Enter the number with area code (even if you are in the same area).

-- OK Press the display key.

 Receiving SMS

 All received SMS messages are saved in the SMS inbox.
 If this is too long or is not transferred completely, it is split into individual messages.
 Since an SMS remains in the list even after it has been read, you should regularly delete SMS messages from the list.